The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) were introduced to help fight worldwide tax evasion.

 - Taxpayer identification number(s)* (for example, US Social Security Number)

-* this doesn't apply in all participating countries/jurisdictions and is subject to local law requirements.
+* this doesn't apply in all countries and is subject to local law requirements.